Jezebel: Cultural symbol

 According to Geoffrey Bromiley, the depiction of Jezebel as "the incarnation of Canaanite cultic and political practices, detested by Israelite prophets and loyalists, has given her a literary life far beyond the existence of a ninth-century Tyrian princess."

 Through the centuries, the name Jezebel came to be associated with false prophets.
 By the early 20th century, it was also associated with fallen or abandoned women.
 By the 1950s and 1960s, the figures of Jezebel in 1 and 2 Kings and the Jezebel of Revelation began to be conflated and became "a trope for women".
 In Christian lore, a comparison to Jezebel suggested that a person was a pagan or an apostate masquerading as a servant of God.
 By manipulation and seduction, she misled the saints of God into sins of idolatry and sexual immorality.
 In particular, Christians associated Jezebel with promiscuity and the usurpation of male authority.
 The cosmetics which Jezebel applied before her death also led some Christians to associate makeup with vice, although, as Isaac Asimov points out in his Guide to the Bible, such cosmetics—used on ceremonial occasions by royalty and priestesses—could be interpreted as the desire of a proud woman to meet her last moments in a manner and attire becoming a Queen.
 In the Middle Ages, the chronicler Matthew Paris criticised Isabella of Angoulême, the queen consort of John, King of England, by writing that she was "more Jezebel than Isabel".
-The Jezebel stereotype is an oppressive image and was used as a justification for sexual assault and sexual servitude during the eras of colonization and slavery in the United States.
-In modern usage, the name of Jezebel is sometimes used as a synonym for sexually promiscuous or controlling women.
+In contemporary usage, the name of Jezebel is sometimes invoked as a synonym for sexually promiscuous or controlling women.

 In feminist interpretations and Bible scholarship, Jezebel is re-examined and, for example, seen as unfairly framed or her story altered, or as a resource for womanist theology.
+Intersectional feminists have often regarded Jezebel as the basis for an oppressive stereotype that was used as a justification for sexual assault and sexual servitude during the eras of colonization and slavery in the United States.